csg-tokyo/bytespresso/src/test/npbench3cg/Readme.md

 The number of emulated MPI processes is 2 * `np`.
 For example, if `np=3` is given, 6 MPI processes are created.

+This program can be run without MPI.
+Give `np=0` when running the program.
+It runs with a single thread on either the JVM or a native CPU.